Sunday, December 23, 2007

 RSS Feeds are like an information smoothie; you put in the raw web pages (with their flashing ads and diversionary tactics) - grind them up - extract the usable content - and present it in a clean format that saves you valuable search time.

-theyre faster than using Internet Explorer favorites for surfing - easier to browse than internet - and personalized for the user (with options for blogging about news items or easy email forwarding for sharing news items with friends.)
+They're faster than using a browser for surfing - easier to browse than the unfiltered internet - and personalized for the user (with options for blogging about news items or easy email forwarding for sharing news items with friends.)

 1. Queens Library Learning 2.0